PraveenAnil/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/10-Create a VM with PowerShell.md

 Congratulations!
 You have configured Cloud Shell, created a virtual machine using PowerShell, practiced with PowerShell commands, and viewed Advisor recommendations.

-**Note**: To avoid additional costs, you can remove this resource group.
-Search for resource groups, click your resource group, and then click **Delete resource group**.
-Verify the name of the resource group and then click **Delete**.
-Monitor the **Notifications** to see how the delete is proceeding.